« Previous Page

 bites and taking antimalarial medicines.
 But public health officials strongly

-recommend that young children and pregnant women avoid traveling to areas where
+recommend that young children, pregnant women, and people who have no spleen avoid traveling to areas where

 malaria is common.

 malaria is available from the Centers for Disease Control and Prevention (CDC)

 and the World Health Organization (WHO).
 If you are planning international

 travel, you can learn about the risk of malaria in that geographic area and the

 Other steps that may be helpful in reducing the risk of